simonoxen/plastimatch/doc/sphinx/plastimatch.rst

                                  either "nn" for nearest neighbors or
                                  "linear" for tri-linear, default is
                                  linear
+      --metadata <arg>          patient metadata (you may use this option multiple times)
       --origin <arg>            location of first image voxel in mm "x y z"
       --output-colormap <arg>   create a colormap file that can be used